StarbeamOne/blog.starbeam.one/content/article/2021/The-Opportunity-as-I-See-It.md

 This should enable a world where users:

 - Increase adoption as they are using familiar technology and processes with lesser risk (e.g. got a problem with fraud?
-No problem we can reconcile it -- try doing that with a blockchain)
+No problem, it can be reconciled -- try doing that with a blockchain)
 - Don't have to pay for gas fees for basic transactions (i.e. "minting")
 - Have a *choice* whether they want to use blockchain or not for denoting their digital ownership (this simply does not exist right now -- you are forced onto an awkward blockchain whether you like it or not)

 Finally, it's interesting to note that in [real estate house ownership is the prominent segment by nearly a factor 2-to-1](https://www.policygenius.com/homeowners-insurance/homeowners-vs-renters-statistics/).
 I would like to think that this is the same ultimate destination for digital ownership as well.
-I would like to further think that starbeam.one is one of the first -- if not *the* first --  of over a dozen other *centralized, hybrid offerings* to enter this space in the next few years to capture this market and compete effectively against our purely decentralized friends (frienemies? 😆).
+I would like to further think that starbeam.one is one of the first -- if not *the* first --  of over a dozen other *centralized, hybrid offerings* to enter this space in the next few years to capture this market and compete effectively against our purely decentralized friends ([frenemies](https://en.wikipedia.org/wiki/Frenemy)? 😆).

 Consider that [Disney+ alone pulled in nearly $20B last year](https://www.businessofapps.com/data/disney-plus-statistics/) and the streaming market is [projected to start approaching near the $1 TRILLION marker in the next six years](https://www.marketwatch.com/press-release/global-video-streaming-market-2020-to-2027---size-forecasts-with-impact-analysis-of-covid-19-2021-03-01#:~:text=It%20is%20set%20to%20reach,of%20the%20COVID%2D19%20pandemic.).
 If digital ownership ever starts to reflect the ratio that real estate ownership enjoys, we are talking an opportunity that is conservatively $100s of billions in value per year.

-And if starbeam.one is one of a dozen companies that is collectively competing and capturing this $100B+ annual market... well, once you do the math you find yourself at the opportunity as I see it. ✌
+And if starbeam.one is one of a dozen companies that is collectively competing and capturing this $100B+ annual market... well, once you do the math you will find yourself at the opportunity as I see it. ✌